Euler's formula: proof and geometric interpretation

 Definitions of the exponential function

 There are several ways to define the exponential function.
-We will look at 3 different ways here, and then go on to see if those definitions still make sense in terms of Euler's formula.
+We will look at two different ways here, then see whether those definitions still make sense in terms of Euler's formula.

 The first definition of the exponential function is that it is the only function f that satisfies these conditions: